MD2B - Pediatric Oncology: Wilms Tumor

 Staging and Prognosis

-Stage 3: cancer has spread slightly beyond the kidney (but not outside of the abdomen and pelvis) and can not be completely removed by surgery
+Stage 3: Tumor has spread slightly beyond the kidney (but not outside of the abdomen and pelvis) and cannot be completely removed by surgery

-Stage 4: cancer has spread outside the abdomen and pelvis to other organs such as the lungs, liver, bone, or brain
+Stage 4: The cancer has spread outside the abdomen and pelvis to other organs in the body such as the lungs, liver, bone, or brain

-Age of the patient, size of the tumor, lymph node involvement and metastases at time of diagnosis, and appearance of the cancer cells are all important prognostic factors in determining survival.
+Important prognostic factors present at the time of diagnosis include age >24 months, larger size of the tumor, lymph node involvement, metastases at time of diagnosis, and appearance of the cancer cells.

 Treatment

-Treatment of Wilms tumor involves combinations of surgery, chemotherapy, and possibly radiation.
-Due to advances in the treatment of Wilms tumor, the overall success rate in curing this type of cancer is now around 90%.
+Treatment of Wilms tumor involves the combination of surgery, chemotherapy, and possibly radiation.
+Due to advances in the treatment of Wilms tumor, the overall success rate in curing this type of cancer is around 90%.

 Surgery

-Surgical removal is the primary method for achieving local control of the cancer.
-A surgeon will perform a "nephrectomy" removing part of the kidney, the whole kidney, or the kidney plus surrounding tissue depending on the location and spread of the tumor at time of diagnosis.
+Surgical removal is the primary method for achieving local control of Wilms tumor.
+A surgeon will perform a nephrectomy, which may involve removing part of the kidney, the entire kidney, or the kidney along with surrounding tissue, depending on the tumor's location and extent at the time of diagnosis.
+Surgery is often combined with adjuvant chemotherapy or radiotherapy, especially in cases where there is an increased risk of recurrence.

 Chemotherapy

-Chemotherapy is a systemic treatment for Wilms tumor.
-Chemotherapy is taken orally or IV.
-It travels through the bloodstream and goes throughout the entire body to kill cancer that has spread beyond the kidney.
-Side effects of chemotherapy include nausea and vomiting, mouth sores, change in bowel habits, loss of hair, increased risk of infection, fatigue, and bruising.
+Chemotherapy is a systemic treatment for Wilms tumor and is typically administered preoperatively.
+It travels through the bloodstream targeting cancer cells throughout the body, including those that may have spread beyond the kidney.
+Early-stage tumors may be treated with actinomycin-D and vincristine, while later-stage tumors require combinations of three or more drugs.
+Side effects of chemotherapy include nausea, vomiting, mouth sores, change in bowel habits, hair loss, increased risk of infection, fatigue, and bruising.

 Radiation

-Radiation uses high-energy rays to kill cancer cells.
+Radiation uses high-energy x-rays to kill cancer cells.
 Radiation is used in the more advanced stages of Wilms tumor.
+Only a quarter of Wilms patients are treated with radiation, and it is typically started postoperatively along with concurrent chemotherapy.
 Side effects of radiation include nausea, diarrhea, fatigue, and skin changes.

 Related Blog Posts